zihad18/Learn-React-with-TapaScript/Task_2/tapaScript_cars/README.md

 # TapaScript Cars
 In this amazing project we will create a simple UI about some car's data but on the way we will understand the react component's basics.
 Like how to break down the components and other important things.
+Now as Task updated I added state and props in this project.

 ## How to run this project
 If you interested to run this projects on your own local machine.
 Welcome bro!! here are the step by step guideline to run this project.